How to Stop Dog Barking (Fast!)

 Understanding your dog’s barking body language can help distinguish between playful barking and aggressive barking.
 Playful barking is usually accompanied by a relaxed body, wagging tail, and sometimes a play bow.
 In contrast, aggressive barking may involve a stiff body, raised hackles, bared teeth, and a fixed stare.

-How to Teach Dog Quiet Command
+How to Stop Dog Barking Command

-“Well, how do I make these changes last?”
+“Well, how do I do that then?”

 Why Do Dogs Bark?